mgalley/DSTC7-End-to-End-Conversation-Modeling/baseline/README.md

 # Baseline settings

-For the baseline, we consider the task without "facts" input.
-Then it is similar to the task in DSTC6, so you can use the following settings:
-* Model: the previous model from DSTC6 [(link)](https://github.com/dialogtekgeek/DSTC6-End-to-End-Conversation-Modeling/tree/master/ChatbotBaseline)
-* Data: the current DSTC7 dataset [(link)](https://github.com/DSTC-MSR-NLP/DSTC7-End-to-End-Conversation-Modeling/tree/master/data_extraction)
+The baseline for this task is an LSTM-based seq2seq generation system.
+This model does not use grounding information ("facts"), as it is only meant to be a baseline.
+It is similar to the DSTC6 Task 2 baseline, which is available [(here)](https://github.com/dialogtekgeek/DSTC6-End-to-End-Conversation-Modeling/tree/master/ChatbotBaseline).
+Data to train this baseline will be made available [(here)](https://github.com/DSTC-MSR-NLP/DSTC7-End-to-End-Conversation-Modeling/tree/master/data_extraction).

-A simple seq2seq baseline model implemented using Keras will be available shortly
+**Under construction: A simple seq2seq baseline model implemented using Keras will be available shortly.**